-Much of the information on this form is based on the results of a meeting of 20 botanical experts held by the

-Center for Plant Conservation in December of 1995.
+Much of the information on this form is based on the results of a meeting of 20 botanical experts held by the Center for Plant Conservation in December of 1995.
 We incorporated additional information on this species from our files and the most recent supplement to the Manual of Flowering Plants of Hawaii (Wagner and Herbst 2003, p.
 35).
 In 2004, the Pacific Islands Office contacted the following species experts: Robert Hobdy, retired from the Hawaii Division of Forestry and Wildlife; Joel Lau, Hawaii Biodiversity and Mapping Program; Arthur Medeiros, U.S. Geological Survey, Biological Resources Discipline; Hank Oppenheimer, resource manager for the Maui Land and Pineapple Company; and Steve Perlman and Ken Wood, National Tropical Botanical Garden (NTBG).
 No new information was provided.
 In 2005, we contacted species experts and confirmation of the status was provided by Kapua Kawelo, U.S. Army Environmental Division.
 In 2006, new status information was provided by Nellie Sugii, Lyon Arboretum.
 In 2008, new information was provided by Ken Wood of the NTBG.
 In 2009, we received no new information.
-In 2010, we received new information from Kapua Kawelo.
-In 2011, we contacted the species experts listed below and received new information from Kapua Kawelo, U.S. Army Environmental Division.
+In 2010, we received new information from Kapua Kawelo, U.S. Army Environmental Division.
+In 2012, we received information from the State and incorporated it into this form.